~~Friendly, Intelligent, Devoted Family Dog~~

-It is important for golden retrievers to receive an ample amount of exercise to maintain their health.
+It is important for the dog to have enough exercise to maintain their health.
 Regular exercise also helps reduce their high energy as well as their weight, keeping them from becoming too restless and obese.

 Golden retrievers are social dogs regardless, but it is also important to expose them to different environments, people, and animals, so they are more comfortable and accustomed to them.

 Overall, golden retrievers are not much in the way of guard dogs.
 Their social, affectionate personalities make it a bit difficult to repel unwanted company.